Skip to content

 Standalone blueprint notes for the vyuh_blueprint repository.

-It is designed for domains such as CVS, ELog, WMS, IPQC, BRM, batch manufacturing, quality operations, inventory, transport, and other regulated systems where connected entities, policies, evidence, audit, and impact analysis matter.
+It is designed first for pharma and manufacturing: MES, WMS, LMS, DMS, HRMS, OMS, asset management, cleaning validation, batch manufacturing, quality operations, inventory, transport, and other regulated systems where connected entities, policies, evidence, audit, and impact analysis matter.

 Why It Exists